IbzanHyena/blog.ibzan.co.uk/articles/2026-05-02-why-i-love-j.md

 You only need to scroll through [NuVoc][nuvoc] to see just how many operations are made immediately available to the programmer—and would typically be a library function in most languages.

 Compared to other array languages, the sheer number of primitives is something that sets J apart.
-I believe this has emerged because J opted to use ASCII for its primitives, rather than the more typical symbology found in APL, BQN, uiua, and more.
+I believe this has emerged because J opted to use ASCII for its primitives, rather than the more typical symbology found in APL, BQN, uiua, and others.
 Simply put, there aren’t enough good Unicode glyphs to make some of the primitives J uses; most array languages try to pick some consistent symbology to serve as a mnemonic.
 While many of them are basic and could be built out of other ones already provided, providing the more complete set J does can make writing code faster, in my experience.

-If you were curious—the way that J tackles the symbol problems is by allowing its glyphs to be multiple characters.
+The way that J tackles the symbol problems is by allowing its glyphs to be multiple characters.
 This is a bit of a necessity for an ASCII-based array language with lots of primitives.
-They’re built out of a single root symbol and then an inflection (either `.` or `:`) in the vast majority of cases, save a special few exceptions.
+In the vast majority of cases, they’re built out of a single root symbol and then an inflection (either `.` or `:`).
-Then, similar operations are grouped by the radical and the inflection.
+Similar operations are grouped by the radical and the inflection.
 Thus, `+` is add and `+:` is double, `-` is subtract and `-:` is halve, `*` is multiply and `*:` is square, and `%` is divide and `%:` is square root.
 This second axis provides the memorability of related symbols without leaving ASCII.